espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Parent Node Selection
 ^^^^^^^^^^^^^^^^^^^^^

-By default, ESP-MESH is self organizing meaning that each node will autonomously select which potential parent node to form an upstream connection with.
+By default, ESP-WIFI-MESH is self organizing meaning that each node will autonomously select which potential parent node to form an upstream connection with.
 The autonomously selected parent node is known as the preferred parent node.
-The criteria used for selecting the preferred parent node is designed to reduce the number of layers in the ESP-MESH network and to balance the number of downstream connections between potential parent nodes (see section on `Preferred Parent Node`_).
+The criteria used for selecting the preferred parent node is designed to reduce the number of layers in the ESP-WIFI-MESH network and to balance the number of downstream connections between potential parent nodes (see section on `Preferred Parent Node`_).

-However ESP-MESH also allows users to disable self-organizing behavior which will allow users to define their own criteria for parent node selection, or to configure nodes to have designated parent nodes (see the :example:`Mesh Manual Networking Example<mesh/manual_networking>`).
+However ESP-WIFI-MESH also allows users to disable self-organizing behavior which will allow users to define their own criteria for parent node selection, or to configure nodes to have designated parent nodes (see the :example:`Mesh Manual Networking Example<mesh/manual_networking>`).

 Asynchronous Power-on Reset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ESP-MESH network building can be affected by the order in which nodes power-on.
+ESP-WIFI-MESH network building can be affected by the order in which nodes power-on.
 If certain nodes within the network power-on asynchronously (i.e. separated by several minutes), **the final structure of the network could differ from the ideal case where all nodes are powered on synchronously**.
 Nodes that are delayed in powering on will adhere to the following rules:

 **Rule 1:** If a root node already exists in the network, the delayed node will not attempt to elect a new root node, even if it has a stronger RSSI with the router.
 The delayed node will instead join the network like any other idle node by connecting with a preferred parent node.
 If the delayed node is the designated root node, all other nodes in the network will remain idle until the delayed node powers-on.